males pluck webs like strings on a guitar

 Unlike hunting spiders like the wolf spider, writing spiders spend most of their time on their webs.
 They do not go out and hunt for food it instead comes to them.
 Female spiders will even consume their mates after reproducing.

-Prevention: How to get rid of Writing Spiders
+Prevention: How to get rid of them

 Writing spiders and humans can peacefully coexist, especially since they usually build their webs where you go the least.
 But if you wish that they would leave your house, you can easily get them out by removing their source of food.